 Lightning fall to Leafs after Stamkos exits

 John Tavares scored two goals, and the Toronto Maple Leafs hung on for a 4-3 road win over the Tampa Bay Lightning on Tuesday.
-The defeat could be a particularly costly one for the Lightning since captain Steven Stamkos left the game late in the second period due to an undisclosed injury.
+The defeat could be particularly costly for the Lightning, since captain Steven Stamkos left late in the second period due to an undisclosed injury.

 The Lightning outshot the Leafs by a 14-3 margin in the final frame, but Yanni Gourde collected Tampa Bay's only goal of the lopsided period.
 Thirteen of Maple Leafs goalie Frederik Andersen's 26 saves came in the third period as Andersen earned his 26th win of the season.
-Toronto entered the game with a 2-4-0 mark over its past six games but solidified its hold on third place in the Atlantic Division.
+Toronto entered the game with a 2-4-0 mark over its past six games but stayed two points ahead of Florida for third place in the Atlantic Division.

-The Lightning saw their franchise-record, 11-game home winning streak end.
+The Lightning saw their 11-game home winning streak, a franchise record, come to an end.
 Tampa Bay has now absorbed three consecutive regulation losses for the first time this season.
-The Lightning have surrendered 16 goals over those three games, and opponents have scored eight goals on their past 22 power-play chances against Tampa Bay's penalty-killing unit.
+The Lightning has surrendered 16 goals over those three games, and opponents have scored eight goals on their past 22 power-play chances against Tampa Bay's penalty-killing unit.

 The second period was almost a replay of the first, as an opening goal from the Lightning (off the stick of Pat Maroon) was followed up by two Maple Leafs scores.
 A Tavares backhander restored Toronto's lead just 31 seconds after Maroon's score, and William Nylander added an insurance goal with a spectacular power-play effort at 14:21.
 Nylander took a pass in front of the net, then turned while shooting the puck between his legs for his 28th goal of the season.